BestTimesToVisit.com Logo

 food

-Embrace the 'meze' culture for a true taste of Crete!
-Instead of ordering a full meal, order several small plates (mezedes) to share with your table.
-This is a fantastic way to try a variety of local specialties like 'dakos' (rusks with tomato and feta), 'kalitsounia' (cheese pies), and fresh seafood, often accompanied by a complimentary raki from the house.
+Embrace the 'meze' culture!
+Instead of ordering a single large main course, order several small plates (mezedes) to share with your table.
+This is a fantastic way to sample a wider variety of delicious Cretan specialties, from dakos (rusks with tomato and feta) to kalitsounia (cheese pies).

 culture